 In 1940, Massachusetts inventor Emile C. Franzmann applied for a patent for the industry’s first successful stencil die-cutting letters, which were marketed under the name Presto Cut.
-The letters and numbers came seperately in wood boxes by size, displaying the name of the system on their sides.
+The letters and numbers came separately in wood boxes by size, displaying the name of the system on their sides.
 The Presto Cut process involved applying a stencil onto a memorial while the metal letters were heating on an electric heating device.
 After the dies were heated to the correct temperature they were placed on the stencil and pressed by hand one die at a time to cut each letter through the stencil.
 The letters were then picked and the stone was sandblasted.

 The system eliminated the need for a memorialist to hand-cut stencil, but because each letter needed to be heated and pressed individually, the method was apparently too tedious to gain widespread use and the system saw limited usage.
-Stencil cutting dies would not become an industry standard until nearly 3 decades later with the stencil press revolution and plastic stencil cutting dies.
+Stencil cutting dies would not become an industry-standard until nearly 3 decades later with the stencil press revolution and plastic stencil cutting dies.

 Franzmann’s Presto Cut and Electric Heating Device Patents